 WHAT IS EARL GREY TEA?

-- Cream of Earl Grey is an Earl Grey with vanilla and notes of lavender that’s inspired by a London Fog.
+- Cream Earl Grey is an Earl Grey with vanilla and notes of lavender that’s inspired by a London Fog.

-- Russian Earl Grey combines Earl Grey with real pieces of orange and lemon peel mixed and lemongrass in for an extra fragrant punch.
+- Russian Earl Grey combines Earl Grey with real pieces of orange and lemon peel mixed and lemongrass for an extra fragrant punch.